awsdocs/aws-codebuild-user-guide/doc_source/sample-codedeploy.md

 1. If you plan to deploy the build output artifact with CodeDeploy, follow the steps in [Run a build](run-build.md)\.
 Otherwise, skip this step\. \(This is because if you plan to deploy the build output artifact with CodePipeline, CodePipeline uses CodeBuild to run the build automatically\.\)

 1. Complete the setup steps for using CodeDeploy, including:
    +  Grant the IAM user access to CodeDeploy and the AWS services and actions CodeDeploy depends on\.
-For more information, see [Provision an IAM User](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-setup.html#getting-started-user) in the *AWS CodeDeploy User Guide*\.
+For more information, see [Provision an IAM user](https://docs.aws.amazon.com/codedeploy/latest/userguide/getting-started-setup.html#getting-started-user) in the *AWS CodeDeploy User Guide*\.
    +  Create or identify a service role to enable CodeDeploy to identify the instances where it deploys the build output artifact\.
-For more information, see [Creating a Service Role for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-service-role.html) in the *AWS CodeDeploy User Guide*\.
+For more information, see [Creating a service role for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-service-role.html) in the *AWS CodeDeploy User Guide*\.
    +  Create or identify an IAM instance profile to enable your instances to access the S3 input bucket or GitHub repository that contains the build output artifact\.
-For more information, see [Creating an IAM Instance Profile for Your Amazon EC2 Instances](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-iam-instance-profile.html) in the *AWS CodeDeploy User Guide*\.
+For more information, see [Creating an IAM instance profile for your Amazon EC2 instances](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-iam-instance-profile.html) in the *AWS CodeDeploy User Guide*\.

 1. Create or identify an Amazon Linux instance compatible with CodeDeploy where the build output artifact is deployed\.
-For more information, see [Working with Instances for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-prepare-instances.html) in the *AWS CodeDeploy User Guide*\.
+For more information, see [Working with instances for CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-prepare-instances.html) in the *AWS CodeDeploy User Guide*\.

 1. Create or identify a CodeDeploy application and deployment group\.
-For more information, see [Creating an Application with CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-application.html) in the *AWS CodeDeploy User Guide*\.
+For more information, see [Creating an application with CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-create-application.html) in the *AWS CodeDeploy User Guide*\.

 1. Deploy the build output artifact to the instance\.

-   To deploy with CodeDeploy, see [Deploying a Revision with CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-deploy-revision.html) in the *AWS CodeDeploy User Guide*\.
+   To deploy with CodeDeploy, see [Deploying a revision with CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/how-to-deploy-revision.html) in the *AWS CodeDeploy User Guide*\.

    To deploy with CodePipeline, see [Use AWS CodePipeline with AWS CodeBuild](how-to-create-pipeline.md)\.